The Phone Call

 Whether he read it or not, he never dials my number

-Fifty-one years pass I have his phone number
+Fifty-six years pass I have his phone number

 I call, no answer….call no answer, call no answer